joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/introduction-to-app-development/README.md

 ![Xcode map](https://codewithchris.com/img/xcodetutorial/xcode_7_workspace_diagram.jpg)

-In the Navigator area, select the AppDelegate.swift and LaunchScreen.storyboard using command click.
+In the Navigator area, select the **AppDelegate.swift** and **LaunchScreen.storyboard** using command click.
 Right click, then select "New Group from Selection" and name that file "Supporting Files".
 This is just to clean up what you are looking at.

-Go to the Toolbar, and select iPhone XS.
+Go to the Toolbar, and select **iPhone XS**.
 Then hit the play button.

 Congrats!
 You made your first app!
 It's a blank white screen, but it's a totally functioning app.